Realising VCD for untwisted automorphism groups of RAAGs: The retraction process

 \section{The retraction process}

 Fix a finite simplicial graph~$\Gamma$.
-We now outline a process for performing an equivariant deformation retraction of~$\spine$, obtaining a new cube complex which has a proper and cocompact action of~$\uag$.
+We now outline a process for performing a~$\uag$-equivariant deformation retraction of~$\spine$, obtaining a new cube complex which has a proper and cocompact action of~$\uag$.
+Since the only complexes we are considering from here on are the untwisted spine~$\spine$ and retractions of it, when we say `equivariant' we will always mean with respect to the action of the untwisted subgroup~$\uag$.

 Henceforth,~$\calP$ will always refer to a principal partition, and~$\calQ$ will always refer to a non-principal partition.
 We will also frequently use~$m$ and~$n$ to denote a principal vertex, while~$u$ will usually refer to a non-principal vertex.
 We indicate this rule of thumb to alleviate the burden of some of the notation later; nonetheless we will endeavour to make notation as clear as possible at every point.